Watercolor Terms for Beginners: Simple Glossary of Techniques

 Think of it as learning the language of watercolor — the more words you know, the more you can express.

-(Image showing the 1st page of the Beginner's Watercolor Glossary written by artist Mary Moreno.)
+Image of the Watercolor Lite: Beginner's Glossary PDF by artist Mary Moreno.

 This isn't a technical art dictionary — it's a friendly, easy-to-use watercolor vocabulary guide built for beginners who are learning by doing.